mrudorfer/burg-toolkit/readme.md

 - Python 3.6-3.8
 - Ubuntu 20.04 and Windows, but at some point we stopped testing on Windows

-Recommended way is to install in a virtual environment.
+Recommended way is to install in a virtual environment:
-Go inside project main directory (where the `setup.py` resides) and execute:

 ```
 git clone git@github.com:mrudorfer/burg-toolkit.git